 There are plenty of studies done on face exercises, however.
-We compiled all the clinical studies we could find in our article
+Therefore, we compiled all the clinical studies we could find in our article

 When Is Jawline Exercising “Too Much?”

 However, like any other workout, overdoing the workout for your jaw can lead to some issues.
-For example, an overly worked-out face can cause sagging similar to how overdoing your chest workouts can lead to sagging muscles which can look unseemly under a shirt.
+For example, an overly worked-out face can cause sagging, similar to how overdoing your chest workouts can lead to sagging muscles that look unseemly under a shirt.